 Change the eighth and ninth paras as follows

-A MAC address does not have to be unique within the multi-band capable device, particularly when transparent FST is intended to be used.
-When transparent FST is used, a single MAC SAP is presented to higher layers for all the frequency bands/channels that are identified by the same MAC address.
+As described in 5.1.5, a MAC address is not unique within the multi-band capable device when transparent FST is intended to be used.
+When transparent FST is used, a single MAC SAP at each peer is presented to the higher layers of that peer for all the frequency bands/channels that are identified by the same MAC address at that peer.
+When non-transparent FST is used, different MAC SAPs are presented to higher layers since different MAC addresses are used prior to and following an FST session transfer.
+Therefore when non-transparent FST is used, higher layers are responsible for managing the session transition between different frequency bands/channels.
 CID6504

-Each MAC SAP is controlled by a separate and independent RSNA key management entity, unless if transparent FST is used in which case the RSNA key management entity may be shared among the MAC SAPs.
+Each MAC SAP is controlled by a separate and independent RSNA key management entity and 802.1X Authenticator/Supplicant, unless if transparent FST is used in which case the multi-band management entity is responsible for coordinating with each of the SMEs to ensure that a single RSNA key management entity and 802.1X Authenticator/Supplicant is shared among the MAC SAPs, and that a single 802.1X entity is controlled.

 5.1.5 MAC data service architecture